The Best Mother’s Day Gifts for the Mom Who Pretends She Doesn’t Want Anything

 From chic weighted blankets designed to reduce stress and mimic the feeling of snuggling to more practical options like luxe espresso machines, a pricey skincare splurge that she wouldn’t buy for herself, or a limited edition bottle of wine that doubles as a decorative vase, we’ve rounded up the best Mother’s Day gifts for moms who don’t want anything.

+Who doesn’t love a comped spa day (or just an hour-long massage or facial)?

 Of all the fitness trackers and smart wearables I’ve tried, the Oura Ring is hands-down my favorite.
 Not only is the sleek design actually elegant, but because it’s worn tight around your finger, some experts believe it’s more accurate than wrist wearables.
-It tracks menstrual cycles, activity, sleep, stress responses, temperature, and so much more, making it a valuable tool for monitoring a number of health stats.
 The Oura Ring does need to fit properly, so make sure to opt for the custom ring kit so she can try the sizes on and select the best one.
-Note: Oura Ring’s sizing is slightly different than standard ring sizing, so even if you do know her size, I still suggest going for the ring kit option.

 All of us on the Scouted team have gifted our moms with a Bearaby weighted blanket at some point or another, and it never fails to please.

+If the giftee in question has a mini me, treat them both to these darling (and non-cheesy) sets from Chaser.

 If you’re going to gift the mom on your list this year a bottle of wine, make sure it’s the limited Cote des Roses Art Édition Rosé from Gérard Bertrand, which is not only a delicious beverage for Mother’s Day brunch but also doubles as a reusable piece of art when it’s done.

-The new limited-edition bottle’s art design was a collaboration with Australian artist Morgan Jamieson, and it’s honestly so pretty—she won’t even want to open the bottle.
-It’s truly a piece of fine art for one’s bar cart and a collector’s item for any rosé devotee.
+Treat mom to studio-level fitness in the comfort of her own home with an Alo Moves gift card.
+Whether she’s a pilates devotee or yogi, Alo Moves has something for everyone.

 I firmly believe that a luxurious, premium-quality robe is one of the best gifts you can give—regardless of the recipient, occasion, gender, etc.—and Mother’s Day is no exception.
 My current favorite is this lightweight, warm-weather-friendly, and machine-washable silk robe from Lunya.
 It’s absolutely beautiful while still being practical, and I feel like a modern-day princess when I wear it—and mom will, too.